mar10outof10/tweeter/README.md

 - Node 5.10.x or above

 ## Stretch/future additions
 - Button to close tweet
 - Additional tweaks to layouts between different devices to really make things shine
 - Registration and functionality for logging users in and out
+- Further modularize code, separate functions into separate JS files
+- Organize CSS with SASS

 ## Known Bugs
 - Tweets start as being written 4 minutes ago (maybe not the case on other computers?)
+- One long string with no spaces goes out of the bounds of the tweet box, need to implement better text wrapping

+## Takeaways for future projects
+- CONSISTENCY CONSISTENCY CONSISTENCY
+- Consistency in HTML ids and classes.
+When to use IDs vs class, when to reuse clases
+- Consistency in CSS selectors
+- ... consistency?